 9 Greek Islands You Can Visit in September

-Do you want a Greek island where you can enjoy a peaceful relaxing escape away from the hustle and bustle of other tourists?
+Do you want to be in a Greek island where you can enjoy a peaceful and relaxing escape away from the hustle and bustle of other tourists?
 Milos might be the island for you!
-Less crowded than the likes of Santorini and Mykonos and cheaper too (even in peak Summer!) beautiful volcanic Milos is a paradise for visitors looking to kick back and relax in nature.
+Less crowded than the likes of Santorini and Mykonos and cheaper too (even in peak Summer!), beautiful volcanic Milos is a paradise for visitors looking to kick back and relax in nature.

 Milos is known for its beautiful beaches and has more than 70 black, red, and golden sand beaches to choose from.
 The moonscape of Sarakiniko Beach and the rock formations at Kleftiko are must-visit places and with sea temperatures remaining high at 23c in September, there’s no better time to swim, snorkel, or scuba-dive.

 Culture vultures might find themselves a little bored on Milos as there aren’t that many museums or historical sights of interest but if you’re happy to spend your days pottering around the picturesque towns and villages, hiking in the countryside, soaking up the sun on the beach, taking a wine tour, boat excursion, and enjoying leisurely lunches and dinners you’ll be in heaven.